Kros-sk/Kros.SingleCsFileGenerator/README.md

 ```

 This script rebuilds the NuGet package, clears the cache, and builds the Demo project.
 The package is automatically built to `./nupkg` folder (configured in `nuget.config` as local feed).

+---

+## ⚠️ Disclaimer

+This project is a **proof of concept**.
+The entire codebase was generated using AI.
+Use at your own risk. 🙂